 This type of imagery gives the user greater insight into the scene to allow even better understanding and decision-making capabilities.

-Obliquo is the name of our oblique aerial photography module.
-It is a paid optional extra to XMAP and Parish Online.
+The Oblique Module is a paid optional extra to XMAP and Parish Online.
 Oblique imagery can be commissioned by a range of aerial survey data providers, including Geoxphere, and the data can be displayed and shared within an organisation through XMAP and Parish Online.

 - Zoom to the location you want to view